maryefern/type-theme/_posts/2015-12-16-convert-kit.md

 <p>Similarly, you can <em>exclude</em> customers from receiving sales emails after they have purchased.</p>

+<p>Here are the integrations that are currently available (I'm sure many more will be added down the road):</p>

 <img src="/img/convertkit9.png">

 <h2>Yet Another Reason to Love ConvertKit...</h2>